 We lean heavily toward equity theory as a useful explanation of membership motivation.
 If individuals perceive the situation as equitable, they are likely to join the organization and continue their membership.
 An individual's decision that equity exists seems to represent the attitudinal counterpart of March and Simon's inducements-contributions balance.

 Goal–Setting Theory.
 In goal–setting theory the crucial factor is the goal.
-A goal is the object or aim of an action, and thus what the person's goals are affects what he/she achieves.27 To be useful for motivation in organizations goals must be clear and challenging.
+A goal is the object or aim of an action, and thus what the person's goals are affects what he/she achieves.21 To be useful for motivation in organizations goals must be clear and challenging.
 It is not enough to state to the employee "do your best."
 The desired end state must be clearly defined.
-Microsoft states this in goal–setting training, writing that goals statements are to be "SMART" (i.e., Specific, Measurable, Achievable, Results–based, and Time–specific).28 The more specific the goal, the greater its impact.
+Microsoft states this in goal–setting training, writing that goals statements are to be "SMART" (i.e., Specific, Measurable, Achievable, Results–based, and Time–specific).22 The more specific the goal, the greater its impact.
 In addition, goals are to be challenging, just how challenging is a question.
-At the extreme are goals that are called "stretch goals," ones that the employee cannot see at the moment can be achieved.29 Hard goals, when accepted, are postulated to be better than easy ones.
+At the extreme are goals that are called "stretch goals," ones that the employee cannot see being achieved at the moment.23 Hard goals, when accepted, are postulated to be better than easy ones.
 Participation in goal setting should increase commitment and acceptance but does not always do so.
 Individual goal setting should be more effective than group goals because it is the impact of goals on intentions that is important.

 The theory claims that goals work because they have a number of properties.
 The first is that they are directive–– they keep the employee's behavior on the path.
 Second, they energize the employee to take action.
 Third, employees with specified goals are more persistent in their work.
 Fourth, particularly when the goals are difficult they encourage innovative behavior.